Damages in a Pearland Personal Injury Case

 • Funeral expenses

 Compensation for lost wages takes into account the number of days you missed work due to your injuries.
-Your employer may provide your attorney with this information, as it is critical to maximizing your settlement.
-Any form of work contract between you and your employer before the accident must also be considered.
-For example, if you were in a 10-year job contract worth $100,000 per year, but the injuries make you incapacitated to perform your part of the contract, the negligent defendant may be compelled to also compensate you for this loss.
+Your employer may provide this information to your attorney, as it is crucial for maximizing your settlement.
+Any work contract between you and your employer prior to the accident must also be considered.
+For example, if you had a 10-year job contract worth $100,000 per year but the injuries incapacitate you from fulfilling your part of the contract, the negligent defendant may also be compelled to compensate you for this loss.

 Compensation for Non-Economic Losses